Can I have two home insurance policies on one house?

 Not only will this cost you more money, but it could also be an administrative headache without actually increasing the amount of cover you have.

-If you’re double insured and you make a claim, the two insurance providers might decide to use something called a contribution clause.
+The two insurance providers might decide to use something called a contribution clause.
 This means they split your claim between them and pay a proportion of it each.
-As well as being admin heavy for you, it could also mean your premiums go up when it’s time to renew your home insurance.
-This is because you’d lose your no-claims discount with each insurance provider.

 A contribution clause will be outlined in your policy documents.
 It will explain how much of the share your insurance provider will pay in the case of double insurance.